Authentic Lessons for 21st Century Learning

 Extend

-Show students the two examples of decision trees attached to this lesson on the Smart board or document camera so they understand the purpose and design of a decision tree.
+Show students the two Decision Tree Examples attached to this lesson on the Smart board or document camera so they understand the purpose and design of a decision tree.

 After students have created their decision trees, place students into groups of three (or four, if needed).
 Assign one student in each group to be player A, one student to be player B, and one or two students to be referees.